CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 You can customize the phrases the way you like and if the bot misinterpreted the phrase you mentioned feel free to say "Nevermind" and it will disregard the last change.

+Replacing Needs Author Feedback label with Needs Attention: The purpose of both of these labels is to improve communication by triggering the labels to involve both the parties to make certain the issue or feature gets resolves in a timely manner.
+When the Issue or PR is received and the community member has questions they can comment which triggers the author's feedback label which creates visibility for the author to respond.
+The method can also be applied when the Author comments or response which triggers a Need Attention label for the community members to respond.
+This has been done by setting the following conditions:

 ***

 If you have any feedback or questions regarding the fabric bot services please reach out to the team via [email](mailto:https://fabricbotservices@microsoft.com) :rocket: